fwmiller/roadrunner64/doc/roadrunner64.md

 ### Memory Model

-The memory model is a single 64-bit physical address space.
+The memory model is a single, 64-bit physical address space.
 Pointer types are 64-bits wide.
 The amount of available physical memory will be much smaller.

 ### ATA Support

-The QEMU virtual machine provides access to a virtual ATA disk through a hardware compatible ATA interface.
-The system includes a device driver that allows access to this disk.
+The QEMU virtual machine provides access to a virtual disk through a hardware compatible ATA interface.
+The system includes a device driver that allows access to this virtual disk.

 ### ISO9660 Support